ERG Topic in Focus

 10 p.m.
 PDT | 1 p.m.
 EDT

 The National Council of Juvenile and Family Court Judges (NCJFCJ) designed a series of four webinars to provide an overview of the role of the judge in key aspects of child abuse and neglect hearings.
 The series will highlight four primary topics, discuss the role of the judge in leading on and off the bench, and note important considerations for cases with the youngest children.
-This third webinar will focus on reasonable and active efforts.
+This fourth webinar will focus on the Indian Child Welfare Act (ICWA).

 Please contact the registrar Adriana Arzola, Administrative Assistant, NCJFCJ, at email@example.com if you have any questions about registration.